In This Article

 Remove Oils From the Nail Before Polishing

-Wrap the Tips of Your Nails With Polish
+Wrap the Tips of Your Nails with Polish

 When applying polish, be sure to bring it over the front edge of the nail and slightly under the tip.
-This helps prevent chipping.
+This hack helps prevent chipping.

-How to Maintain Fresh Polish
+How to Maintain a Fresh Polish

-How to Deal With Polish Smudges and Nail Stains
+How to Deal with Polish Smudges and Nail Stains

 How to Deal With a Broken or Torn Nail

-The Trick to Longer-Lasting Pedicures
+How to Fake Longer-Lasting Pedicures

 Want your pedicure to go the extra mile?
 Cheat by painting your nails with a neutral or clear polish.
 Pedicures can last more than a month without obvious chips if you opt for a light pink nail color.
 It looks great with a tan, and it isn't obvious as the weeks wear on that you haven't had a pedicure in a while.
 Bright pinks or reds are more obviously show nail growth and chips.